lessons & coachings @ flutistry

 In 2007 Erica moved to the desert to complete her Masters of Music in flute performance at the University of Arizona.
 As a member of the inaugural Arizona Graduate Wind Quintet, she was a finalist for the Music Teachers National Association Chamber Music Competition and the 63rd Coleman Chamber Ensemble Competition, and performed at the Festival Internacional Dr. Alfonzo Ortiz Tirado 2008 in Alamos, Mexico.

-After completing her Masters in 2009, Erica moved to Boston where she works as a freelance musician, Research and Marketing Associate to the Boston Chamber Music Society, and maintains a private studio.
+After completing her Masters in 2009, Erica moved to Boston where she lives with her adorable dog Cooper.
 Her teachers have included: Richard Sherman, Dr. Brian Luce, Ervin Monroe, Deborah Adler and Johanna Beth Sennett.

 Raised in Vergennes, Vermont, flutist Adam Workman moved to Boston in 1998 to pursue his love of music.
 He earned his Bachelor’s Degree in Flute Performance from the Boston University College of Fine Arts where he studied with Marianne Gedigian, Jacques Zoon, and Linda Toote.
 He also received considerable guidance from Jonathan Landell, Court Gettel, Louis Moyse, Steven Finley, James Walker, and Paula Robison.
 Adam has appeared in orchestral, chamber, and solo performances throughout the country, and can be heard with the Boston-based Commonwealth Chamber Players and the Fensgate Chamber Players.
 His solo CD, “Tribute: Past, Present, Future” was released under the Azadmusico label.